 Artist Statement

-With a practice that spans sound, lens-based media, text and digital systems, Christopher Steenson’s (b.1992, Northern Ireland) work bridges historical and speculative narratives to interrogate the politics of time, environment and the relationship between human and non-human entities.
+With a practice that spans sound, lens-based media, text and digital systems, Christopher Steenson’s (b.1992, Northern Ireland) work bridges historical and speculative narratives to interrogate the politics of time, environment and more-than-human-relations.
+Through these concerns, he seeks to make work in which we can ‘listen to the future’.

 Biography

 Following time as a researcher and PhD canditate in psychology and movement science, Christopher Steenson began his artistic practice in 2017, with his work manifesting as several site-specific sound works, installations and performances.
-His work has been presented by Flat Time House, London, United Kingdom (2023); VISUAL Centre for Contemporary Art (2022), curated by Emma Lucy O’Brien and Benjamin Stafford; TULCA Festival of Visual Arts: The World Was All Before Them (2022), curated by Clare Gormley; Pallas Projects/Studios, Dublin, Ireland (2022); Project DivFuse, London, United Kingdom (2022); Sonorities sound biennale (2022); CCA Derry~Londonderry (2021), curated by Locky Morris and Catherine Hemelryk; CCA Glasgow’s Radiophrenia (2020); The Old Jesuit Monastary, Syros, Greece (2019); NCAD Gallery, Dublin (2019); and EastSide Arts Festival, Belfast (2017).
+His work has been presented by Freelands Foundation, London (2024); LAVA, Mexico City (2024); Flat Time House, London, United Kingdom (2023); VISUAL Centre for Contemporary Art (2022), curated by Emma Lucy O’Brien and Benjamin Stafford; TULCA Festival of Visual Arts: The World Was All Before Them (2022), curated by Clare Gormley; Pallas Projects/Studios, Dublin, Ireland (2022); Project DivFuse, London, United Kingdom (2022); Sonorities sound biennale (2022); CCA Derry~Londonderry (2021), curated by Locky Morris and Catherine Hemelryk; CCA Glasgow’s Radiophrenia (2020); The Old Jesuit Monastery, Syros, Greece (2019); NCAD Gallery, Dublin (2019); and EastSide Arts Festival, Belfast (2017).

 One of Steenson’s most recent projects, On Chorus, is a large-scale public sound artwork, in collaboration with Iarnród Éireann/Irish Rail, BirdWatch Ireland and Fallow Media.
 This artwork generated significant media attention and acclaim within Ireland and beyond.
 In April 2021, the artwork won a Business to Arts Award and now exists as an artist LP.
 Another recent artwork, Soft Rains Will Come was exhibited at VISUAL Centre for Contemporary Art.
 This work has been discussed by writers such as David Toop and Ian Maleney and a publication for the artwork, designed by Or Studio, was released in May 2022.

-In Summer 2022, Steenson began a collaborative research project with Ormston House, titled Crex crex, crex crex, crex.... that connects artists and field experts (i.e. conservationists, community activists, and farmers) to learn about the corncrake and its place in Ireland’s cultural heritage.
-This research will culminate in an exhibition at Ormston House in late-2024.
 From November 2022 – September 2023 Steenson worked with the Nerve Centre to create a new site-specific sound artwork for the Derry city walls, titled Almanac for a Walled City.
-Taking the form of a geolocated soundwalk, the work will explore how our historical relationship with the weather, and how this will change, by working with intergenerational groups in the city.
+Taking the form of a geolocated soundwalk, the work explores our historical relationship with the weather, and how this will change, by working with intergenerational groups in the city.
 The artwork was launched in September 2023.
+In Summer 2022, Steenson began a collaborative research project with Ormston House, that connected artists and field experts (i.e. conservationists, community activists, and farmers) to learn about the corncrake and its place in Ireland’s cultural heritage.
+This research will culminate with a series of artworks, collectively titled The Long Grass, presented at Ormston House in September 2024.